Imposing various boundary conditions on positive definite kernels: Introduction

 \section{Introduction}

-In recent years, several algorithms have been proposed for solving boundary value problems by means of radial basis functions \cite{fassh1,roohani,a1,a2,parand,kansa,shivanian1,shivanian2,roohani2,p2,p3,dehghan1,dehghan2,dehghan3,parand-amani}.
+Setting up and solving models described by the Poisson's equation is one of the cornerstones of electrostatics.
+The Poisson's equations combined with the various type of boundary conditions are of importance for a wide field of applications in electrostatics, mechanical engineering, theoretical and computational physics and theoretical chemistry.
+This work is motivated by the frequent occurrence of boundary value problems with various boundary conditions in the modeling of some problems in engineering and physical science.
+In recent years, several kernel based algorithms have been proposed for solving boundary value problems \cite{roohani,a1,a2,parand,kansa,shivanian1,shivanian2,roohani2,p2,p3,babak,babak1_17,babak3,babak2,babak5,br2,br3,arq6,arq3,arq4,arq5,akgul_r1,akgul_r7,parand-amani,fassh1}.
 Fasshauer \cite{fassh1} has shown that many of the standard algorithms and strategies used for solving ordinary and partial differential equations with polynomial pseudospectral methods can be easily adapted for the use with radial basis functions. pseudospectral radial basis function (RBF--PS) method has already been proven successful in numerical solution of various type of differential equation \cite{fassh1,sarra,fassh2,uddin1,fassh3,fassh4,uddin2,uddin3,forn1}.
-This paper presents a new approach to impose various boundary conditions on radial basis functions and their application in pseudospectral radial basis function method.
+This paper presents a new approach to imposing various boundary conditions on positive definite kernels such as some radial basis functions and their application in kernel based pseudospectral method.
 The various boundary conditions such as Dirichlet, Neumann, Robin, mixed and multi--point boundary conditions, have been considered.
 Here we propose a new technique to force the radial basis functions to satisfy the boundary conditions exactly, so the approximate solution also satisfies the boundary conditions exactly.
-It can improve the applications of existing methods based on radial basis functions especially the pseudospectral radial basis function method to handling the differential equations with more complicated boundary conditions.
-Some new kernels are constructed using general kernels in a manner which satisfies required conditions and we prove that if the reference kernel is positive definite then new constructed kernel is positive definite, also.
-Furthermore we show that the collocation matrix is nonsingular if some conditions are satisfied.
-In \cite{fassh1} RBF--PS method has been applied successfully on homogeneous Dirichlet boundary conditions.
+It can improve the applications of existing methods based on positive definite kernels and radial basis functions especially the pseudospectral radial basis function method for handling the differential equations with more complicated boundary conditions.
+Some new kernels are constructed using general kernels in a manner which satisfies required conditions and we prove that if the reference kernel is positive definite then the newly constructed kernel is positive definite, also.
+Furthermore, we show that the collocation matrix is nonsingular if some conditions are satisfied.
+In \cite{fassh1} RBF--PS method has been applied successfully to homogeneous Dirichlet boundary conditions.
 Here we try to handle many other types of boundary conditions in one, two and three dimension.
-The proposed technique can be applied on other kind of radial basis functions method easily.
+The proposed technique can be applied to other kinds of radial basis functions methods easily.
 Imposing boundary conditions is a key issue in meshless methods based on radial basis functions and can be quite challenging.
 We shall discuss how to deal with boundary conditions in radial basis functions methods.
 The Dirichlet boundary condition is relatively easy and other type boundary conditions require more attentions.
 There are two basic approaches to deal with boundary conditions for pseudospectral methods, restrict the method to basis functions that satisfy the boundary conditions or add some additional equations to enforce the boundary conditions.
 An inherent advantage of the proposed technique is its simplicity and easy programmability.
-Difficulties in the various radial basis function method arise in applying the method to a boundary value problem with more complicated nonhomogeneous boundary conditions in each dimension such as:\\ Let $u$ be the solution which we are looking for and $\Omega=[a,b]$ is the domain of problem in one direction \begin{itemize} \item the Dirichlet boundary condition
+Difficulties in the various radial basis function method arise in applying the method to a boundary value problem with more complicated nonhomogeneous boundary conditions in each dimension such as:\\ Let $u$ be the solution which we are looking for and $\Omega=[a,b]$ is the domain of problem in one direction: